 It’s not as simple as it seems

 Do coyote hunters help decrease the population of the animal?
 It’s a tough question.
-People with an interest in the subject offer differences of opinion on the overall effect of hunting efforts, especially big, organized hunts, on coyote populations.
+People with an interest in the subject offer differences of opinion on the overall effect of hunting efforts.
+This is true even for big, organized hunts, on coyote populations.

-“In a sense, (coyote-hunting events) are counter productive,” Marilyn McGee wrote in a published report during the 2016 Carolina Coyote Classic 3, headquartered in Albemarle.
+“In a sense, (coyote-hunting events) are counter productive,” said Marilyn McGee.
+She wrote a published report on the subject during the 2016 Carolina Coyote Classic 3.

 Biologists with the N.C.
-Wildlife Resources Commission agree that coyotes can’t be eradicated, but “spot controls” of the predators give local native wildlife species some relief.
+Wildlife Resources Commission agree that coyotes can’t be eradicated.
+But they say “spot controls” of the predators give local native wildlife species some relief.

-Max Derugen of Stanly County lost his favorite family pet, which was left outside one night, then mauled and killed by coyotes.
-He helped start the Carolina Coyote Classic.
+Max Derugen of Stanly County lost his favorite family pet, which was left outside one night.
+Coyotes mauled and killed it.
+Derugen helped start the Carolina Coyote Classic.
 He said he’s not the only one to lose a pet to coyotes.

-“There are so many people who’ve lost a member of the four-legged family,” he was quoted in a local newspaper.
+“So many people have lost a member of the four-legged family,” he was quoted in a local newspaper.
 “You wouldn’t believe all the stories I’ve heard.
 I’ve had a lot of support.”